Canine Bloat

 Canine bloat is a serious medical condition that can be life-threatening for dogs.
-It occurs when the stomach fills with gas, fluid, or food and then twists on itself, trapping the contents inside.
-This can cause severe pain and discomfort for your pet and can even lead to death if not treated quickly.
+It occurs when their stomach fills with gas, fluid, or food and then twists on itself, trapping the contents inside.
+The twisting can cause severe pain and discomfort for your pet and can even lead to death if not treated quickly.

 Symptoms of Canine Bloat